CodingGarden/faqs/README.md

 ## What keyboard do you use?

-It is an inexpensive 60% mechanical keyboard from a company called E-Element.
-I got the black version with brown switches.
-I don't know much about mechanical keyboards, and I got this one just to try it out.
-It works well enough for me.
+RK ROYAL KLUDGE RK G68 65% Mechanical Keyboard.
+It has brown switches.

-* Affiliate link (support me) - https://amzn.to/2nFa2wo
+* Affiliate link (support me) - https://amzn.to/3uwvKRF
-* Direct link (protect your privacy) - https://www.amazon.com/gp/product/B01M3UQX1Y/
+* Direct link (protect your privacy) - https://www.amazon.com/gp/product/B08JCSPYBX/

-Also checkout https://coding.garden/gear for more info on my setup.
+Also checkout https://coding.garden/gear for other keyboards I've used and more info on my setup.

 ## What extension do you use to search with !npm and !mdn